Orcomp/Boxstarter/Readme.md

 - Select the USB stick option and continue.
 (Yes it is that simple...)
 - Go though the installation process.
 At some stage you will need to repartition the hard drive.
 Delete all the partitions so that only one line is left and then click "Next". (i.e. do not click on "New").
 - Once Windows 10 is installed you will have to install the drivers.
-- You only need to download and install the "Dell Command | Update" package to install all the drivers, from the Dell support page.
-After installing it, reboot the computer and run it.
+- Run the "UpdateWindows.txt" script, which will also install the "Dell Command | Update" application.
+Use this to install all the drivers, from the Dell support page.
+After installing drivers reboot the computer.

 #### Fan issue